FryerTuck/anon/README.md

 >More info in the *Help* docs.

 #### Utility
-When a folder -like `/` (web-root) is visited, Anon looks for any "aard or index" (-or README) -prefixed file-names in the order of file-extensions
+When a folder is visited (incl. the *web-root* `/`), Anon looks for any "aard or index" (-or README) -prefixed file-names in the order of file-extensions
 1. `.php`
 2. `.js`
 3. `.md`